Small Church -- Loving Family!

 Mr. Jay Seward

 Jay has lived in Chapin with his wife Barbara since 2002, which is when the US Air Force brought him to Columbia to run the ROTC program at the USC.
-In 2006, Colonel Seward retired from active duty, only to stay in uniform and lead the Junior ROTC program at Irmo HS for the next 9 years until he retired again.
-A pilot by background, he now works with his wife in real estate and teaches people to fly.
+In 2006, Colonel Seward retired from active duty, only to stay in uniform and lead the Junior ROTC program at Irmo High School for the next 9 years until he retired again.
+A pilot by background, he now works with his wife in real estate and teaches people to fly as a Certificated Flight Instructor.
 Raised in the United Presbyterian Church, he married into the Catholic faith.
 In that role he was a Lay Eucharistic Minister for two years at Columbus AFB, MS. His hobbies include flying, flight instruction, cooking, and house maintenance.
+He is also the secretary of the Lake Murry Irmo Rotary Club.
 He and Barbara have two grown daughters working in healthcare.
 Jay joined the vestry in 2017 and he also began serving as the Clerk of the Vestry in 2018.

 Mr. John Edgerton